 Only films that have been certified as a British films are eligible for Film Tax Relief (FTR).
 Such certification may either be interim, if the film has not been completed, or final, if it has.

-A British film is one which is certified as such by the Secretary of State for Culture, Media and Sport under Schedule 1 to the Films Act 1985.
+A British film is one which is certified as such by the Secretary of State for Digital, Culture, Media and Sport under Schedule 1 to the Films Act 1985.

 The Secretary of State certifies films on the advice of the BFI Certification Unit, and any enquiries concerning this should be directed to them at